mikedilger/mosaic-spec/docs/filter.md

 <status>PAGE STATUS: early draft</status>

-A filter is a binary record that is up to 65536 bytes long maximum.
+A filter is a binary structure used within the [Core Protocol](protocol.md).

 It is defined as a contiguous sequence of type-value pairs.
 Some types specify a count or length within their value.

+Each entry restricts the set of records that the filter matches.

+Filter types MUST not be used more than once within a filter.

+Filters can be up to 65536 bytes long maximum, but this size may not be possible given other constraints.

 ## Hash16